 1950s ERCO Conical Cylinders Chandelier

-Materials: Some early plastic.
-Anodized aluminium and brass.
+Materials: 5 conical, cylindrical, tubular lampshades, made of some early plastic.
+Anodised aluminium and brass curved rods.
 Some plastic and metal parts.
-Bakelite globe in the middle.
-Bakelite sockets.
+Black Bakelite globe in the middle.
+Long brass rod.
+Brass coloured anodised aluminium half round canopy.
+5 Bakelite E27 sockets.

 Rod length: 65 cm / 25.59”